elsa-cell/PTI_cell/README.md

 ## Description

 This project implements detectron2 for instance segmentation in the specific case of bacteryocites.
+It proposes a solution to deal with a stack of images captured for different focal planes and aims to segment objects on the image it is the sharpest.
+In our specific case, *the object* corresponds to a bacteryocite.
-In collaboration with the author of [AugP-creatis](https://github.com/AugP-creatis) who is focusing on the [AdelaiDet](https://github.com/aim-uofa/AdelaiDet) framework (that is based on [detectron2](https://github.com/facebookresearch/detectron2) framework)
+This work was done in collaboration with the author of [AugP-creatis](https://github.com/AugP-creatis) who is focusing on the [AdelaiDet](https://github.com/aim-uofa/AdelaiDet) framework (that is based on [detectron2](https://github.com/facebookresearch/detectron2) framework)

-TODO: SECTION IN CONSTRUCTION

-TODO :
-- La description générale
-- Préciser les new features et dire contribution augP